ryguybenson/galactic-age-calculator/README.md

 ## Technologies Used

-_HTML, CSS, Javascript, and Bootstrap were used to make this application_
+_Javascript, Jasmine ,and Karma were used to make this application_

 ### License